 As in any survey, some data can be incorrect or missing.
-For example, participants and interviewers sometimes misinterpret questions or skip them by accident.
-We ran a pilot study before the full study, through which we have learnt how to improve the wording of the questions and the questionnaire structure.
+For example, participants sometimes misinterpret questions or may stop filling in the questionnaire part way through.
 To minimise the impact of incorrect or missing data, we clean the data, by editing or removing data that are clearly incorrect.
-For example, when a participant leaves their job blank, we take their previous answer instead, but only if they say they have not changed their job and we correct the misspelled names of countries that people say they have travelled to.Nôl i'r tabl cynnwys
+For example, we correct the misspelled names of countries to which people say they have travelled.Nôl i'r tabl cynnwys

 Understanding false-positive and false-negative results

-The estimates provided in the Coronavirus (COVID-19) Infection Survey bulletin are for the percentage of the private-residential population testing positive for COVID-19, otherwise known as the positivity rate.
+The estimates provided in the Coronavirus (COVID-19) Infection Survey bulletin are for the percentage of the private-residential population that would have tested positive for COVID-19, otherwise known as the positivity rate.
 We do not report the prevalence rate.
 To calculate the prevalence rate, we would need an accurate understanding of the swab test's sensitivity (true-positive rate) and specificity (true-negative rate).

 Our data and related studies provide an indication of what these are likely to be.
 To understand the potential impact, we have estimated what prevalence would be in two scenarios using different possible test sensitivity and specificity rates.